 Arriving in Pucallpa, a small jungle city on the banks of the Ucayali River in Peru, I felt confident that I would be able to handle Ayahuasca in much the same way I had Magic Mushrooms.
 Not only was I confident, I was quite excited to have another mystical experience explore my consciousness.
 Despite some quite serious concern from loved ones, I felt I knew what I was getting into was emotionally prepared to deal with whatever ‘Mother Ayahuasca’ wanted to show me.

 We were met by Jill, the owner of the Nimea Kaya retreat, and Sylvie, one of the leading staff members at the airport, and after some informal chit chat over a cold glass of exotic fruit juice, they took a group of the random misfits who had arrived that morning through Pucallpa and into the retreat that lay on the outskirts of the city.
 Pucallpa is a dirty, swelteringly hot city that relies mostly on the lumber trade and petroleum exploration, while the surrounding jungle is incredibly green and beautiful -- a contrast that is quite shocking as you move from one area to another.
 The Nimea Kaya resort sits on 25 acres of rainforest that is literally bursting with life.
-With wooden huts scattered around the ground, it looked like a yoga retreat more than anything else.
+With wooden huts scattered around the ground, it looked like a delightful yoga retreat.

 Later in the day, we took part in stripping the Ayahuasca vines in order to brew them with Chacruna leaves (the unique combination that allows the body to absorb DMT over a period of hours) , and after chatting with some of the other guests I decided that while they all seemed like very nice people, there was little I had in common with them.